-(2) The office of the County Clerk shall request that the person complete a naturalized U.S. citizen voter registration card.
+(2) The office of the County Clerk shall request that the person complete a naturalized U.S. citizen voter registration card.(3) The office of the County Clerk shall explain to the person that he/she must provide evidence of citizenship to the office of the County Clerk prior to the election or the person's registration.

-(3) The office of the County Clerk shall explain to the person that he/she must provide evidence of citizenship to the office of the County Clerk prior to the election or the person's registration shall be canceled.
+the County Clerk prior to the election or the person's registration shall be canceled.